Your Child’s Emergency Department Visit: Philadelphia Campus

 Patient care in the ED

-Once in a patient care room, your child will be examined and evaluated by a team of specially trained nurses and doctors.
-They will ask questions of you and your child to help manage your child's care in the ED.
+Once in a patient care room, your child will be evaluated by a team of specially trained nurses, doctors, nurse practitioners and other team members.

 Many of the doctors in the ED are training to be pediatricians or emergency specialists.
 An attending physician will head the medical team that diagnoses and treats your child.
 There is at least one board-certified pediatric emergency specialist in the ED at all times.